takamuffin/aws-foundry-ssl/README.md

 ### Foundry VTT Download

-Download the `NodeJS` installer for Foundry VTT from the Foundry VTT website.
+Download the `NodeJS` installer for Foundry VTT from the [Foundry VTT website](https://foundryvtt.com/).
 Then either:

 - Upload it to Google Drive, make the link publicly shared (anyone with the link can view), or
 - Upload it somewhere else it can be fetched publicly, or
 - Have a Foundry VTT Patreon download link handy, or
 - Generate a time-limited link from the Foundry VTT site; This option isn't really recommended, but if that works for you then that's cool

+Once your server is up and running, you can remove the hosted installer as it's not used past the initial deployment.

 ### AWS Pre-setup

 This only needs to be done _once_, no matter how many times you redeploy.

-- Create an SSH key in **EC2**, under `EC2 / Network & Security / Key Pairs`
+- Create an SSH key in **EC2**, under `EC2 / Key Pairs`
   - You only need to do this once, _the first time_.
 If you tear down and redeploy the stack you can reuse the same SSH key
   - That said, consider rotating keys regularly as a good security practise
   - Keep the downloaded private keypair (PEM or PPK) file safe, you'll need it for [SSH / SCP access](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/connect-to-linux-instance.html) to the EC2 server instance